engineering blog-dk-green-4-1200x628

 "Containers" and "Presentational Components"

-Before we dive into how we categorize components at FullStory, I want to quickly mention two component categories that you might have heard of before: "containers" and "presentational components."
+Before we dive into how we categorize components at Fullstory, I want to quickly mention two component categories that you might have heard of before: "containers" and "presentational components."
 Containers are primarily concerned with how things work, and presentational components are concerned with how things look.

 Dan Abramov (one of the core contributors to React) wrote an article on these two types of components back in 2015.
 So, these concepts aren’t new, but you might have noticed that there was an update to that article in 2019 where Dan mentions that he has changed his view on these two categories.
 Since the introduction of React hooks, he states that he no longer structures his applications this way.

 So, that begs the question, how should we structure our React apps?
-At FullStory we believe that we should not completely do away with these distinctions, but build upon them.
+At Fullstory we believe that we should not completely do away with these distinctions, but build upon them.
 Let me show you how.

 3 Categories of React Components

-At FullStory, we have 3 categories of React components.
+At Fullstory, we have 3 categories of React components.
 We call them "views",

 "containers," and "components".
 We will define these categories and show how they do adhere to the principles of single responsibility, composition, and testability.